-Looking for Pectin Health Benefits in 2019?
+Looking for Pectin Health Benefits in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Home canners and food preservers are familiar with fruit pectin for it's ability to help jams and jellies "set", that is, to thicken and form a "gel".
 But pectin also has health benefits for humans, most notably, its ability to reduce low-density lipoprotein (LDL) levels, thereby lowering cholesterol levels.
 But pectin is also documented to: